immich-app/immich/docs/docs/FAQ.md

 2. Find the id of both the 'source' and the 'destination' user (it's the id column in the users table)
 3. Three tables need to be updated:
    ```
-   - update albums set ownerId = '<destination id>' where ownerId = '<source id>'
+   - update albums set "ownerId" = '<destination id>' where "ownerId" = '<source id>'
-   - update person set ownerId = '<destination id>' where ownerId = '<source id>'
+   - update person set "ownerId" = '<destination id>' where "ownerId" = '<source id>'
    - update assets
       set "ownerId" = '<destination id>'
       where "ownerId" = '<source id>'
-      and checksum not in (select checksum from assets where ownerId = '<destination id>')
+      and checksum not in (select checksum from assets where "ownerId" = '<destination id>')
    ```
-4. There might be left-over images in the 'source' user, if they are skipped by the last query because of duplicate checksums.
-These are probably duplicates indeed, and can be removed.
+4. There might be left-over assets in the 'source' user's library if they are skipped by the last query because of duplicate checksums.
+These are probably duplicates anyway, and can probably be removed.